brandmaier/interactiveRslides/README.md

 Usage
 ------------
-Download the repository, open the project in RStudio and hit the 'Run Presentation' button.
+Download the repository, open the `ìnteractiveRslides.Rmd` in RStudio and hit the 'Run Presentation' button.

 ![](img/screen1.png)

+Then, go to slide 3 and enter some R code into the textbox.
+If all goes well, the return value of the evaluated expression will be output to the slide.